post-self/post-self.ink/content/extras/music/_index.md

 layout: single
 ---

+## Canon music

-There is one piece of music written for the Post-Self setting (so far!): ["Getting Lost"](/getting-lost.mp3) is a piece tied to the "RJ getting lost" scene in *Qoheleth*.
+* ["Getting Lost"](/getting-lost.mp3) by Madison Rye Progress is a piece tied to the "RJ getting lost" scene in *Qoheleth*.
+* ["Neon Rave"](/neon-rave.mp3) by John Carey is a piece associated with The Party.

+## Associated music

-However, there is also a lot of music that is *associated* with the works and characters in the universe.
+There is also a lot of music that is *associated* with the works and characters in the universe.
 These playlists are provided as TuneMyMusic links, which will allow you to open them in most common streaming services.

-## Canon
+### Canon

 Each book within the Post-Self Cycle, as well as many of the other stories in the setting, was written with a song or playlist running on repeat — at least for the most part.
 Just a little something that helped the author set the mood.
 While these are hardly required to enjoy the writing, they're offered for completion's sake.